People

 Kirstin Clear is a third-year doctoral student in the Human Development and Family Science program.
 She received her bachelor’s degree in nutrition with a minor in psychology from Syracuse University.
 She then completed her dietetic internship at the University of Delaware and became a registered dietitian.
 Kirstin also received a Master of Public Health degree from Upstate Medical University.
 Her research focuses on Native American health and mental well-being in the context of the intergenerational transmission of historical trauma.
 She hopes to help support the application of culturally sensitive research methods with Native American communities in order to promote culturally grounded mental health interventions.
 In her free time Kirstin enjoys planning her next cosplay, playing Xbox video games as well as Magic: The Gathering with her friends on the weekend.

-Ying Xu, originally from Beijing, China, is a fifth-year PhD Candidate in Human Development and Family Science at Syracuse University.
+Ying Xu, originally from Beijing, China, is a PhD Candidate in Human Development and Family Science at Syracuse University.
 Ying received her bachelor’s degree in English from the University of International Business and Economics in Beijing, China.
 Subsequently, she dedicated 11 years of her life to working with a prominent American non-governmental organization (NGO) that provided nurturing, educational, rehabilitative, and various other intervention services to orphans, left-behind children, and immigrant children in China.
 Ying visited over 30 Children’s Welfare Institutions and villages in 23 provinces and regions across China, affording her the opportunity to understand the lives and needs of children and families.
 Her deep-seated passion for comprehending the intricacies of child development and family dynamics ultimately led her to Syracuse University, where she earned a Master of Arts in Human Development and Family Science.

 Ying’s research interests encompass the intergenerational transmission of parenting, mental health, and trauma.
 Her academic pursuits are driven by a heartfelt desire to contribute to the well-being of children and families, and her ultimate life goal is to provide scientific support to them, with a particular focus on those facing underprivileged and challenging circumstances.
 Ying finds immense joy in life’s simple pleasures, including listening to music, taking leisurely walks, and watching movies.